jtsiomb/libanim/README.md

 Copyright (C) 2012-2018 John Tsiombikas <nuclear@member.fsf.org>

 This program is free software.
-You may use, modify, and redistribute it under the terms of the GNU General Public License v3 or (at your option), any later version published by the Free Software Foundation.
+You may use, modify, and redistribute it under the terms of the GNU Lesser General Public License v3 or (at your option), any later version published by the Free Software Foundation.
+See COPYING and COPYING.LESSER for details.